Created as a horrifying torture device to roast humans alive, the Brazen Bull was designed for the tyrant Phalaris by his sculptor, Perilaus.

 Once upon a time in ancient Greece around 560 B.C., the seaside colony of Akragas (modern-day Sicily) was controlled by a powerful but cruel tyrant named Phalaris.
 He ruled a wealthy and lovely metropolis with an iron fist.

 It’s said that one day, his court sculptor Perilaus showed off his new creation to his master — a replica of a bull, in gleaming brass.
 This was no simple statue, however.
 It was affixed with pipes and whistles, hollow on the inside, and constructed over a roaring fire.
 This bull was actually a melodic torture device.

 When the fire was stoked sufficiently, the poor soul would be thrown into the bull, where the heat of its metal body roasted him alive.
 The pipes and whistles converted the screams of the damned to the snorts and growls of a bull, a flair that Perilaus calculated would tickle Phalaris.

-But like so many stories, the truth of the brazen bull is hard to verify.
+But like so many stories from antiquity, the truth of the brazen bull is hard to verify.